-•The drug freely penetrates protozoal and bacterial cells but not mammalian cells.

-- •The enzyme, pyruvate-ferredoxin oxidoreductase, found only in anaerobic organisms, reduces metronidazole and thereby activates the drug. - Reduced metronidazole disrupts replication and transcription and inhibits DNA repair.
+The drug freely penetrates protozoal and bacterial cells but NOT mammalian cells (due to) The enzyme, pyruvate-ferredoxin oxidoreductase, found only in anaerobic organisms, reduces metronidazole and thereby activates the drug.
+Reduced metronidazole disrupts replication and transcription and inhibits DNA repair.

-Clinical Uses

-Amebiasis

-The drug of choice in the treatment of all tissue infections with E histolytica. (hepatic abscess; intestinal wall/ extraintestinal infections)

-Not effective against luminal parasites and so must be used with a luminal amebicide to ensure eradication of the infection. kills trophozoites but not cysts
+- Clinical Uses (Amebiasis): Metronidazole The drug of choice in the treatment of all tissue infections with E histolytica (treating hepatic abscess; intestinal wall/ extraintestinal infections) NOT effective against luminal parasites and so must be used with a luminal amebicide to ensure eradication of the infection (because it kills trophozoites but not cysts) - Clinical Uses (Giardiasis): Metronidazole is the treatment of choice.
+Efficacy after a single treatment is about 90% (Tinidazole is equally effective). - Clinical Uses (Trichomoniasis): Metronidazole is the treatment of choice.

-Giardiasis

-Metronidazole is the treatment of choice Efficacy after a single treatment is about 90% Tinidazole is equally effective.

-Trichomoniasis

-Metronidazole is the treatment of choice.

 A single dose of 2 g is effective.

-Trichomonas vaginalis

-Adverse Effects & Cautions Common:
+Adverse Effects & Cautions

-Nausea, headache, dry mouth, metallic taste.
-Infrequent adverse effects:

-vomiting, diarrhea, insomnia, weakness, dizziness,.
-Rare:

-Pancreatitis and severe central nervous system toxicity Tinidazole is better tolerated.
+- Common: Nausea, headache, dry mouth, metallic taste. - Infrequent adverse effects: Vomiting, diarrhea, insomnia (when affecting the CNS), weakness, dizziness.. - Rare: Pancreatitis and severe central nervous system toxicity (Here, Tinidazole is better tolerated).